Jail and Inmate Information

 2. Call (800) 546-6283.
 Customer service hours are: Monday-Friday 5:30 a.m. - 9:00 p.m.
 PST and Saturday 8:00 a.m. - 2 p.m.
 PST.

-Commissary orders are delivered to the Enumclaw City Jail each Friday.
+Commissary orders are delivered to the Enumclaw City Jail each Thursday or Friday.
 To ensure a commissary order is delivered to an inmate on Fridays, it must be placed by 8:00 pm CST Tuesday evenings.
 You can call to check the status of your order any time day or night.
 Access Securepak charges a non-refundable processing fee for this service which is paid by the customer.
 An inmate is limited to one commissary purchase, of up to $50, per week.

 Inmate Telephone Service